amadeus4dev/developer-guides/docs/resources/flights.md

 ### Airport on-time performance

 It's good to know about any potential delays to our flight, but how about the reliability of the actual airport that we selected?
 The [Airport On-Time Performance ](https://developers.amadeus.com/self-service/category/air/api-doc/airport-on-time-performance/api-reference) can help us with just that.
-This API can make an educated guess, based on an array of historical data, whether a particular airport is prone to delays on a given date.
+This API can make an educated guess, based on an analysis of historical data, whether a particular airport is prone to delays on a given date.

 We can now check how our deprature airport in Madrid can handle the busy period of December 2021.
 This is what our query will look like: